bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 ## Manage shipping methods

-When you connect a carrier, the carrier is disabled by default.
-To obtain real-time shipping quotes, you must enable it.
-You can enable a connected carrier for any shipping zone by using the [Create a shipping method](/api-reference/store-management/shipping-api/shipping-method/createashippingmethod) endpoint.
+After you connect a carrier, you must define and enable a shipping method for the carrier in a shipping zone.
+You can define and enable multiple shipping methods for a carrier for any zone.

 ![Enabled vs Connected Carrier](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Enabled%20vs%20Connected%20Carrier.png 'Enabled versus Connected Carrier.
 USPS is enabled, while FedEx is only connected.')

 ### Create a shipping method

-To specify the shipping zone, use the zone ID (`id`) from the [Get all shipping zones](/api-reference/store-management/shipping-api/shipping-zones/getallshippingzones) endpoint.
+You can define and enable a method for the connected carrier in any shipping zone by using the [Create a shipping method](/api-reference/store-management/shipping-api/shipping-method/createashippingmethod) endpoint.
+Specify the shipping zone in the path using the zone ID (`id`) from the [Get all shipping zones](/api-reference/store-management/shipping-api/shipping-zones/getallshippingzones) endpoint.
 The shipping carrier’s ID is required.

 <!--
 type: tab